Samyang7/contacts/README.md

 The deafult page '/' is the login page.
 It required you type the email and username.
 Both information is available from the JSONPlaceholder '/users' resource.
 You can login in using any one of users inside the '/users' resource.
 For example you can type in:
 email: Nathan@yesenia.net
 username: Samantha

+After successfully login in, it will bring you to the home page.
+You will able to see all contacters card listed on the main screen with default contacter image, email, phone, and website information.
+You can also click the 'view' button to have a look on the detail information for a particular contacter.
+All page are night/light mode enabled.
+You can toggle the mode using the light/night button.
+After successfully login in, you can also log out by clicking the account icon in the left top cornor.